filswan/swan-client/filswan_client/README.md

 ```shell
 python3 swan_cli.py decrypt --input-encrypted-file [input_encrypted_file] --out-decrypted-file [out_decrypted_file] --key_file [keyfile]
 ```
+Credits should be given to jokkebk for the encryption and decryption process.
+More information can be found in https://github.com/jokkebk/fileson

 ### Step 1.
 Generate Car files for offline deal